Arrival / Enrolment

 - ASBMB - https://www.asbmb.org.au/

-For issues / problems with your panel that cannot be discussed with your supervisor please contact the Associate Director (HDR) and/or the HDR Student Coordinator (see 'contacts' page for details).
+For issues / problems with your panel that cannot be discussed with your supervisor please contact the Associate Director (HDR) and/or the HDR Administrator (see 'contacts' page for details).

 - Annual Plan (3 months)

 - Annual Reports and Plans (every 12 months).
-Note that Annual Reports and Plans can be as short as a single page!
+NB: that Annual Reports and Plans can be as short as a single page!
 The important point is to sit down and plan your progress.

-- Mid Term Review – seminar (15-18 months) and written report (Thesis Proposal Report).
-The report is for the supervisory panel to assess your progress. (*The RSC decided to move the TPR to 15-18mths so that students did not need to provide both an Annual Report and TPR at 12 months)
+- Mid Term Review – seminar (15-18 months) and written report (Thesis Proposal Report (TPR)).
+The report is for the supervisory panel to assess your progress. (*The RSC decided to move the TPR to 15-18mths so that students do not need to provide both an Annual Report and TPR at 12 months)

-- End of Term – seminar (36 months) (*RSC moved Oral Presentation to 3 years from commencement so that a plan for submission at 3.5 years could be determined).
+- End of Term – seminar (36 months) (*RSC moved Oral Presentation to 3 years from commencement so that a plan for submission at 3.5 years can be determined).

 After 3 years you are expected to wind up your experimental work and commence writing your thesis.
 Submission should be at 3.5 years, when your scholarship ends.

-At the midterm review, the supervisory panel decides whether to recommend continuation to PhD or conversion to an MPhil.
+At the midterm review, the supervisory panel decides whether to recommend continuation to PhD or conversion to an MPhil or disenrollment if submission of a Masters thesis is unlikely to result in the degree.
 A Masters thesis should be finished in 1.5 years and must not take longer than 2 years.

 The milestones are managed via an online system – accessible through ISIS.

-Your thesis will be sent to the examiners.
-They have three months to provide a written report of their recommendations, based on which the Associate Director (HDR) in the school will make a recommendation to the Associate Dean at the College.
-The student will receive requests for corrections (if required) from the exams office.
+Your thesis will then be sent to the examiners.
+Examiners have three months to provide a written report of their recommendations, based on which the Delegated Authority in the school will make a recommendation to the College Deputy Dean (Education).
+You be notified of requests for corrections (if required) from the examinations office.

 University Counselling Services - x52442